bdesham/microformats2-on-a-map/README.md

 1. `npm install`
 2. `npm start`

+The application will be viewable at [http://localhost:8000](http://localhost:8000).
 If you’re going to be modifying the client-side code, replace the second command with `npm run dev` so that the client-side bundle will be rebuilt each time you change the client-side files.

 ## Current limitations